awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 1. After you have verified that your machine image can be used within Amazon EC2, import it using VM Import/Export\.
 For information about how to import your machine image, see the [ VM Import/Export User Guide](https://docs.aws.amazon.com/vm-import/latest/userguide/)\.

-1. After you've imported your machine image, you can launch instances from it onto active Dedicated Hosts in your account\.
+1. After you import your machine image, you can launch instances from it onto active Dedicated Hosts in your account\.

 1. When you run these instances, depending on the operating system, you may be required to activate these instances against your own KMS server\.